Meatloaf Cooking Time: The Ultimate Guide

 Don’t forget the finishing touches!
 A simple glaze of ketchup and brown sugar can add a touch of sweetness and a lovely sheen.
 Or, get adventurous with a savory mushroom gravy or a herbed butter sauce.
 Add your glaze or topping in the last 15-20 minutes of cooking time – it helps keep the loaf moist and adds a burst of flavor.

-(Part 6) Meatloaf Variations: Beyond the Ordinary
+(Part 6) meatloaf variations: Beyond the Ordinary

 Let's face it, meatloaf doesn't have to be boring.
 There's a whole world of flavor possibilities to explore!